jphp-group/jphp/README.md

 [![Build Status](https://travis-ci.org/dim-s/jphp.png?branch=master)](https://travis-ci.org/dim-s/jphp)

 JPHP is a new implementation for PHP which uses Java VM.
 It supports many features of the PHP language (5.3+).
 How it works?
-JPHP is a compiler like `javac`, it compiles php sources to jvm bytecode and than can execute the result on Java VM.
+JPHP is a compiler like `javac`, it compiles php sources to JVM bytecode and than can execute the result on Java VM.

 Supports: JDK 1.6+ (OpenJDK, Oracle)